mdlacasse/Owl/README.md

 Tax status covers married filing jointly and single, depending on the number of individuals reported.

 Medicare and IRMAA calculations are performed through a self-consistent loop on cash flow constraints.
-Future values are simple projections of current values with the assumed inflation.
+Future values are simple projections of current values with the assumed inflation rates.

 See one of the notebooks for a tutorial and representative user cases.